Gonorrhea - Medical Condition

 Some people with gonorrhea have symptoms involving the rectum such as itching and discharge or possibly painful bowel movements.

 Your doctor will ask you questions about your symptoms and may perform a physical exam.
-Your doctor will send either a urine sample, or a sample of the discharge from the infected site to a laboratory.
-The samples will be tested to see if they contain the bacteria that cause gonorrhea.
-Your doctor may also recommend that you be tested for other sexually transmitted infections, since people who have a sexually transmitted infection often have more than one.
+Your doctor will send either a urine sample, or a sample of the discharge from the infected site to a laboratory that will check it for gonorrhea.
+Your doctor may also perform a blood test to identify other diseases, since people who have a sexually transmitted infection often have more than one.

 Gonorrhea is treated with antibiotics.
 A variety of treatments are available for gonorrhea.
 In uncomplicated cases, the usual treatment is a single dose of a medication such as ceftriaxone* injected into the muscle, or cefixime, a pill, plus a dose of oral azithromycin.
 People with gonorrhea often have chlamydia, and this treatment treats chlamydia as well.
 Ask your doctor how long you should wait before beginning sexual contact again after the treatment.

 Fluoroquinolones, penicillins, or tetracyclines used to be effective therapies, but many of the strains today have developed resistance to these antibiotics.
-It is very important to take medications exactly as prescribed, and some people will require a follow-up test after finishing treatment.
-All people treated for gonorrhea will need to follow up with their doctor in 6 months.
+It is very important to take medications exactly as prescribed.
+It is strongly recommended that people follow-up with their doctor 6 months after completing treatment for gonorrhea, to screen for any recurrent infections.